Potential superpower: India

+Following the years of Premiership of Narendra Modi, the perception towards India's potential in becoming a superpower has significantly changed downwards.
+In 2017, a study for the London School of Economics by nine experts of Indian economy, defence, government, culture, environment and society concluded that India is not likely to become a superpower and should not desire to become one.
+In 2023, economist Ashoka Mody wrote, "China has a plausible path through its current muddle.
+India, by contrast, risks falling into blind alleys of unfounded optimism."

 Russia

-Russia, since its imperial times, has been considered both a great power and a regional power.
+Russia, since its imperial times, has been considered both a great power, potentially in decline since the 2020s, and a regional power.
 Throughout most of the Soviet-era, the Soviet Union was one of the world's two superpowers.
 However, after the dissolution of the Soviet Union, the Russian Federation as its successor state lost its superpower status.
-In the early 21st century, Russia has been suggested as a potential candidate for resuming superpower status, while others have made the assertion that it is already a superpower.
-In his 2005 publication entitled Russia in the 21st Century: The Prodigal Superpower, Steven Rosefielde, a professor of economics at University of North Carolina at Chapel Hill, predicted that Russia would emerge as a superpower before 2010 and augur another arms race.
+In his 2005 publication entitled Russia in the 21st Century: The Prodigal Superpower, Steven Rosefielde, a professor of economics at University of North Carolina at Chapel Hill, previously predicted that Russia would emerge as a superpower before 2010 and augur another arms race.
 However, Rosefielde noted that such an end would come with tremendous sacrifice to global security and the Russian people's freedom.
-Stephen Kinzer of The Boston Globe compared Russia's actions with its own neighbouring territories, to those of "any other superpower", taking Ukraine and Crimea as examples.

 Others however have put forward more pessimistic views towards Russia's ability to regain its superpower status.
 A mixed opinion has been offered by Matthew Fleischer of the Los Angeles Times, contending that severe climate change would be necessary for much of Russia's inherent natural resources to become viable.

 Several analysts commented on the fact that Russia showed signs of an aging and shrinking population.
 Fred Weir said that this severely constricts and limits Russia's potential to re-emerge as a central world power.
 In 2011, British historian and professor Niall Ferguson also highlighted the negative effects of Russia's declining population, and suggested that Russia is on its way to "global irrelevance".
 Russia has, however, shown a slight population growth since the late 2000s, partly due to immigration, quickly rising birth rates, slowly declining death rates.

-Russia's ability to project hard power was also questioned following the Russian invasion of Ukraine in 2022, with the Russian military's poor performance prompting economist Paul Krugman to suggest Russia was little more than a "Potemkin Superpower".